Need Car Repair Financial Assistance? These Top Resources Can Help

 - Another nonprofit, the Good News Garage donates reliable transportation to low-income New England households.
 They also have a shuttle program if you need help getting to work.

 - Keys to Progress offers car repairs to veterans who are facing financial difficulties.
 Each year, they hold a giveaway event at locations throughout the US and donate quality used vehicles to veterans and their families.

-- Road Ready Repairs offers car repair financial assistance grants of up to $800 for residents of either Wayne and Oakland County, in Michigan.
-And if you’re working and need a car, they can also help you purchase a quality used vehicle.
+- Road Ready Repairs offers emergency car repair assistance grants of up to $800 for residents of either Wayne or Oakland County in Michigan.
+And if you’re working and need a car, they can also help you buy a quality used vehicle.